-New York State participates in the national Click It or Ticket Mobilization each year.
-During the two-week mobilization conducted May 21 - June 3, 2018, 26,575 tickets were issued for violations of the seat belt and child restraint laws; 25,255 of these tickets were issued by police agencies receiving grant funding from GTSC.
-In addition to the local agencies that receive funding, the New York State Police plays a major role in the annual campaign; in 2018, State Police Troopers were responsible for nearly 10,000 of the total tickets issued.
-The New York City Police Department (NYPD) is also a major participant; 7,484 seat belt and child restraint tickets were issued by the NYPD in the 2018 mobilization.
-Police officers from approximately 83 police agencies that did not receive grant funding also issued seat belt tickets during the 2018 mobilization.
-In FFY 2020, New York's Buckle Up New York/Click It or Ticket program will continue to be the state's primary enforcement strategy for occupant protection and will promote the participation of police agencies across the state in the national Click It or Ticket mobilization scheduled for May 18-23, 2020.
-A total of 266 police agencies submitted applications for Police Traffic Services grants for FFY 2020; those who receive funding awards will once again be required to participate in the 2020 national mobilization.
-As has been the case in other years, additional police agencies are also expected to join the 2020 Click It or Ticket mobilization.
+During the two-week mobilization conducted May 20 - June 2, 2019, 26,432 tickets were issued for violations of the seat belt and child restraint laws; 26,029 of these tickets were issued by police agencies receiving grant funding from GTSC.
+Local police agencies wrote 8,473 of these tickets and the NYS Office of Parks and Recreation were responsible for writing nearly 500.
+Each year the New York State Police plays a major role in the campaign; in 2019, State Police Troopers were responsible for 10,818 of the total tickets issued.
+The New York City Police Department (NYPD) is also a major participant; 6,242 seat belt and child restraint tickets were issued by the NYPD in the 2019 mobilization.

+In FFY 2021, New York's Buckle Up New York/Click It or Ticket program will continue to be the state's primary enforcement strategy for occupant protection and will promote the participation of police agencies across the state in the national Click It or Ticket mobilization in May 2021.
+A total of 246 police agencies submitted applications for Police Traffic Services grants for FFY 2021; those who receive funding awards will be required to participate in the 2021 national mobilization.
+As has been the case in other years, additional police agencies are also expected to join the 2021 Click It or Ticket mobilization.

 In addition to participating in the national mobilization, agencies receiving grant funding from GTSC are also required to:

-Have a mandatory seat belt use policy and perform roll call video training on seat belt enforcement Conduct high-visibility, zero-tolerance enforcement using checkpoints, saturation patrols, and when possible include nighttime enforcement and collaborative interagency efforts
+- Have a mandatory seat belt use policy and perform roll call video training on seat belt enforcement - Conduct high-visibility, zero-tolerance enforcement using checkpoints, saturation patrols, and when possible include nighttime enforcement and collaborative interagency efforts - Focus on low-use, high-risk groups based on geography, demographics and other factors

-Focus on low-use, high-risk groups based on geography, demographics and other factors Another important component of New York's participation in the annual high visibility seat belt enforcement campaign is the state's highly publicized Border-to-Border initiative with the surrounding states of Connecticut, Massachusetts, New Jersey, Pennsylvania and Vermont.
+Another important component of New York's participation in the annual high visibility seat belt enforcement campaign is the state's highly publicized Border-to-Border initiative with the surrounding states of Connecticut, Massachusetts, New Jersey, Pennsylvania and Vermont.
 Each year, representatives from GTSC and Vermont's Highway Safety Office, along with several law enforcement agencies from each of the states, participate in a joint press conference at the state border to publicize the kick-off of the annual Click It or Ticket campaign.
-In addition to the press event, New York and the above mentioned surrounding states participate in a coordinated, special Border-to-Border seat belt enforcement campaign that uses checkpoints and roving patrols on both sides of the border to aggressively enforce seat belt violations The Border-to-Border initiative has received broad media coverage and will be held again during the 2020 national mobilization.
+In addition to the press event, New York and the above mentioned surrounding states participate in a coordinated, special Border-to-Border seat belt enforcement campaign that uses checkpoints and roving patrols on both sides of the border to aggressively enforce seat belt violations.
+The Border-to-Border initiative has received broad media coverage and will be held again during the 2021 national mobilization.